-Does My Wound Need Treatment?Care
+Does My Wound Need Treatment?General

 Typically, a wound will heal on its own and one that is healing normally will have a bright, beefy red color.
 But, a wound that is darker in color and has red streaks may be signs that it’s not healing properly.